pradeepreddy0519/msh-tfinfra-gcp/README.md

 ├── apply.sh # Script to deploy everything
 ├── destroy.sh # Script to destroy all resources
 ├── function.zip # Source code for Cloud Function
-└── README.md

 Scripts

 apply.sh: This script provisions the GCP infrastructure.
-It will create a Cloud Storage Bucket to store the Terraform state.Set up Cloud Functions.Create a Load Balancer.
+It will create a Cloud Storage Bucket to store the Terraform state.
+Set up Cloud Functions.
+Create a Load Balancer.

-destroy.sh This script will destroy all resources that were created by deploy.sh.
-This is useful for cleaning up your GCP project after the infrastructure is no longer needed.
+destroy.sh This script will destroy all resources created by deploy.sh.
+It is useful for cleaning up your GCP project after the infrastructure is no longer needed.

 How to Execute

-Step 1: Set the Project Name For all scripts (apply.sh, destroy.sh), you will need to specify your project_name and bucket_name.
-Set the project name by modifying the project_name and bucket_name variable in each of the scripts.
+Step 1: Set the Project Name.
+For all scripts (apply.sh, destroy.sh), you will need to specify your project_name and bucket_name.
+You can set the project name by modifying the project_name and bucket_name variables in each script.

 Update inside the script PROJECT_NAME="your-project-id" and BUCKET_NAME="unique_name"